'Always encouraging' - No new Covid-19 community cases reported overnight, Chris Hipkins says

 The Covid-19 Response Minister reiterated that the next two days would be critical in knowing how big the Auckland cluster had become.

-“If we were going to start to see any big number of cases we’d expect to see evidence of that in the next 24 to 48 hours,” he said.
+“If we're going to start to see any big number of cases we’d expect to see evidence of that in the next 24 to 48 hours,” he said.

 Hipkins would not be drawn on the likelihood of Auckland moving down to Alert Level 2 at the end of this current seven-day period.